mareksoldan/mikrotik-login-failure-detector/README.md

 - Blacklists IP addresses that exceed a certain number of failed login attempts.
 - Configurable parameters such as time window, failure threshold, and blacklist timeout.
 - Automatically updates the MikroTik firewall address list with blacklisted IPs.
+- Configurable handling of MAC addresses detected in the logs.

 ## Installation